Bill Murray in ‘Caddyshack’

-What’s a spaced-out teenager to do when he finds an ice-age caveman dude in the yard?
+What’s a spaced-out teenager to do when he finds an ice-age caveman dude in the garden?
 Give him a makeover so he looks like every other high school Neanderthal.

 She looks more like a homeless biker than a detective, and she might not be able to chase after perps with the speed of Usain Bolt.
 But when it comes to arrest by watermelon, she’s unbeatable.

-How many of the slobs on our list wish they could be this guy: floating around, literally legless, stuffing his face with hot dogs and winding up a bunch of snooty squares.
+How many of the slobs on our list wish they could be this guy: floating around, literally legless, stuffing his face with hot dogs and putting the wind up a bunch of posh squares.

-He’s a razor-tongued detective with a nose for trouble, but Orson Welles’s Hank Quinlan is undoubtedly a slob at heart, taking lazy shortcuts to frame a suspected crook and sliding into alcoholic oblivion.
+He’s a razor-tongued detective with a nose for trouble, but Orson Welles’s Hank Quinlan is undoubtedly a slob at heart, taking lazy shortcuts to fit up a suspected crook and sliding into alcoholic oblivion.

 Jeff Spicoli is the stoned-out surfer slob, the dude’s dude, the ultimate high school hero, and displays a rare sense of humour from oh-so-tortured thespian Sean Penn.